jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

       - reduce the attack surface by minimizing the number of components in each container, and update and scan them frequently
 - 3.5.11 Serverless
   - **Serverless architecture** (AKA **function as a service (FaaS)**): cloud computing where code is managed by the customer and the platform (i.e. supporting hardware and software) or servers are managed by the CSP
+    - Note that FaaS is a subcategory of PaaS
     - Applications developed on serverless architecture are similar to microservices, and each function is created to operate independently and automonomously
     - A serverless model, as in other CSP models, is a shared security model,and your org and the CSP share security responsibility